elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 ![](images/md307_ch32v307_zoom.png)

 The picture above illustrates how the processor chip is connected to the GPIO pins on the MD307.
 If you look close enough (and turn the board over at times) you can follow a very thin wire from most of the CH32V307's tiny pins to one of the more accessible pins on the top of the board.
-On this MCU, the pins are divided into 16-bit *ports*, labeled A-E. On the bottom of the board, you can see that the pins that make up the ports labeled E and D are also available in a nice little connector layout, that allows us to connect peripheral devices with a standard ribbon cable.
+On this microcontroller, the pins are divided into 16-bit *ports*, labeled A-E. On the bottom of the board, you can see that the pins that make up the ports labeled E and D are also available in a nice little connector layout, that allows us to connect peripheral devices with a standard ribbon cable.
+The pins on the top of the board, in the image, provide access to the remaining GPIO ports (A-C).

 To read or set a pin's value, we read or write to a specific memory location (the GPIO Port's *In or Out Data Register*, which we will discuss soon).
 When the memory subsystem sees that the address we are trying to write to from the CPU is, e.g., `0x4001400C` it knows (this is implemented at the hardware level) that that write operation should be sent on to the *GPIO Module*.
 The GPIO Module, in turn, knows that this address means "the Out Data Register for Port D".
 If the value we write is `0b00001111` it will set the first four GPIOD pins (some of the little spider legs in the image of the chip, above) to 1 (3.3V) and the others to 0 (0V).
 These pins are connected with wires to the pins in the connector.

 ### Blink
 When learning programming in almost any language, the starting example is "Hello World.".
 Similarly, when starting MCU programming, the first thing to try is "Blink", so let's start there.
 We want to plug in an LED to our MCU and make it blink.
-This will serve as a first introduction to GPIO programming, and then we will go through the details in the next lecture.
+This will serve as a first introduction to GPIO programming, and then we will continue with more challenging tasks in the next lecture.

 <p align="center">
   <img src="images/IDC_layout.png" alt="My image" width="80%"/>
 </p>

-The image above illustrates the physical connector corresponding to the lower byte (pin 0-7) of Port D. Eight of the pins carry a voltage (0 or 3.3V) depending on whether the corresponding bit is high or low.
+The image above illustrates the physical connector corresponding to the lower byte (pin 0-7) of Port D. Eight of the pins (labeled bit0-bit7 in the image) carry a voltage (0 or 3.3V) depending on whether the corresponding bit in the data register is high or low.
 There are two additional pins: one is always 0V (GND) and one is always 3.3V.

 If we want to connect an LED we can do that as in the figure above.
 We connect the cathode of the LED (through a resistor) to the GND pin, and the anode to one of the data-carrying pins (the one corresponding to bit 6, in this case).
 The resistor is required to stay within the maximum current allowed by the LED.